10-Q 1 egp-20230930.htm 10-Q egp-20230930

 NOTES TO CONSOLIDATED FINANCIAL STATEMENTS (UNAUDITED)

-acquisitions in 2022 and the first nine months of 2023 are considered to be acquisitions of groups of similar identifiable assets; therefore, the acquisitions are not considered to be acquisitions of a business.
-As a result, the Company capitalized acquisition costs related to its 2022 and 2023 acquisitions.
+therefore, the acquisitions are not considered to be acquisitions of a business.
+As a result, the Company capitalized acquisition costs related to its 2023 and 2024 acquisitions.

 The FASB Codification also provides guidance on how to properly determine the allocation of the purchase price among the individual components of both the tangible and intangible assets based on their respective fair values.
 The allocation to tangible assets (land, building and improvements) is based upon management’s determination of the value of the property as if it were vacant using discounted cash flow models.
 Land is valued using comparable land sales specific to the applicable market, provided by a third party.
 The Company determines whether any financing assumed is above or below market based upon comparison to similar financing terms for similar properties.
 The cost of the properties acquired may be adjusted based on indebtedness assumed from the seller that is determined to be above or below market rates.